embracer-freemode/weever-streaming/README.md

 * Stability
     - [X] compiler warnings cleanup
     - [X] set TTL for all Redis key/value (1 day)
+    - [X] don't send PUB_JOIN to subscriber if publisher is exactly the subscriber
+    - [X] don't send RENEGOTIATION if subscriber is ongoing another renegotiation, hold and send later to avoid frontend state issue
+    - [X] don't change transceivers if subscriber is ongoing renegotiation, hold and change later
     - [ ] make sure all Tokio tasks will end when clients leave
     - [ ] unwrap usage cleanup
     - [ ] WebRTC spec reading